islco/sudo/source/_posts/2016-07-25-django-csv-exporter-the-one-that-does-it-all.md

 description: "A CSV exporter that doesn't explode in memory, runs in the background, and bundles files."
 ---

 Here at ISL, we work on a lot of Django projects.
 We find the package [Django import/export](https://django-import-export.readthedocs.io/en/latest/) to be very useful when we need to retrieve large datasets for clients.
-However, it does have it's shortcomings.
+However, it does have its shortcomings.

 1. It loads all data into memory then writes it to a file.
 2. It runs on the request thread which can lead to timeouts for long running operations.